MudroadWhite/pm-neo4j-helper/README.md

 - password: The password of the database.
 - logfile: The location for the helper to output its logs.
 - tactics: The location for the helper to load tactics.
 - scripts: A list of file paths of scripts that will be fed into the helper.
+The helper will then translate the scripts to queries, one by one.

 ## Pros
 - Allows you separate your queries into several files and still generate solid relation graph.